0xideas/sequifier-archive/README.md

 #### Preprocessing of data into sequences for training

-The preprocessing step is designed for scenarios where for timeseries or timeseries-like data, the prediction of the next data point of a particular variable from prior values of that variable and (optionally) other variables is of interest.
+The preprocessing step is designed for scenarios where for timeseries or timeseries-like data, the prediction of the next data point of one or more variables from prior values of these variables and (optionally) other variables is of interest.
-In cases of sequences where only the last item is a valid target, the preprocessing step should not be executed.

 This step presupposes input data with three columns: "sequenceId" and "itemPosition", and a column with the variable that is the prediction target.